How to buy your first home

 - Removals - You could rent a van and do this yourself, but if you get a company to step in and help, expect to pay between £250 and £600.

-- Stamp Duty Land Tax (SDLT) - If you’re a first-time buyer, you won’t need to pay any stamp duty on a residential property below £300,000.
-For any amount over £300,000 up to £500,000 you’ll pay 5% in SDLT.
-If you buy a property valued in excess of £500,000 there is no stamp duty relief and you’ll pay SDLT at the normal rates.
+- Stamp Duty Land Tax (SDLT) - If you’re a first-time buyer, you won’t need to pay any stamp duty on a residential property below £425,000.
+For any amount over £425,000 up to £925,000 you’ll pay 5% in stamp duty land tax.
 This money will need to be paid within 14 days of you completing on a property.
+Use our Stamp Duty Calculator to see what you could pay.

 - House insurance - Lenders require that you have house insurance in place by the time that you exchange on your property.
 This is to protect your new home against fire, floors, subsidence and anything else that might come up.
 In addition you should consider contents insurance for your possessions.